andreatta-ale/analixText/article/paper.md

 ![Representative model of the detection system using magnetoelastic sensors and network analyzer. \label{fig:sensor_reading}](schema.png)

-A dataset comprising two groups, test and control, each containing data from three sensors, totaling 6 sensors, was assembled.
+A dataset comprising two groups, test and control, each containing data from three sensors, totaling six, was assembled.
 Each sensor underwent a 30-minute measurement cycle using a network analyzer, with data collected every 5 minutes, including t = 0, resulting in 7 subsets of data per sensor, with 201 signal and frequency readings per group.
 The frequency range tested was between 430,000 Hz and 460,000 Hz, encompassing the characteristic resonance frequency of the sensor material.
 The final dataset consisted of frequency and signal data from all sensor cycles for each group, totaling 8442 rows.

 ![Schematic view of data acquisition. \label{fig:data_acquisition}](Arch.png)